Jim-JMCD/duplicateFF/README.md

 Inputs of 'filter' 'source directory' 'output directory' should have single or double quotes otherwise any names with white space will not be processed.

-**-l** Search level
+**-l Search level**

 * -l 0 Process the current directory and all subdirectories.
 * -l 1 Process only the current directory
 * -l 2 Process the current directory and one level below.
 * -l n Process n levels deep in directory structure, includes current directory.

+**-f File name filter**

-**-f** Optional case insensitive filter, filter the source by part or the whole name of a file.
+Optional case insensitive filter, filter the source by part or the whole name of a file.
 This option can only be used once.

+**-s Directories to process**

-**-s** One or many directories can be entered each must start with -s.
+One or many directories can be entered each must start with -s.

+**Maximum file size filter**

-Setting maximum file size is optional, default is 20 GiB.
+Maximum file sixe filter is optional, default is 20 GiB.
 Ignoring large files can save time.

 **-k or -K** kilobytes (KiB)